khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 ## Setup and installation
 1. Install Python:
-Ensure you have Python 3.8 or higher installed.<br>
+Ensure you have Python 3.8 or higher installed.
 2. Install Dependencies:
 Install the required Python packages using:
 3. Set Up ChromaDB: